Growbotics-AI/awesome-open-source-robotics/README.md

 ---

 ## Contributing
 Suggestions for new resources are welcome!
-Open an issue or submit a pull request, but keep in mind that only **high-quality, inspiring content** will be accepted.
+Open an issue or submit a pull request.
+We appreciate quality contributions that help maintain the inspiring standard of this collection.

 ---